webgpu-native/webgpu-headers/doc/articles/Strings.md

 ## Nullable Input String {#NullableInputString}

-An input string where the null value may be treated separately from the
+An input string where the null value may be treated separately from the empty string (e.g. to indicate the absence of a string, or to run some non-trivial defaulting algorithm).

 ## Non-Null Input String {#NonNullInputString}